DFE-Digital/npq-registration/docs/connecting-to-azure.md

    az login
    ```

-   You'll be asked to select development, test or production.
+   You'll be asked to select development, test (used for review apps) or production.

 3. Install kubetctl: